kesh-lang/kesh/examples.md

 ### Functions

 Functions are first-class citizens with closure.
-The arity is always 1, but the argument can of course be a tuple.
+The arity is always 1, the argument can of course be a tuple.

 Because a 1-tuple is equivalent to its value, a function may be applied to a single value without the use of parens.